eppleton/cloudhopper-mc/readme.md

 ### Stop copy-pasting deployment files

-Terraform, OpenAPI specs, integration classes... every project ends up with hundreds of tiny variations and and it only takes one bad copy-paste to quietly burn your budget.
+Terraform, OpenAPI specs, integration classes - it only takes one bad copy-paste to quietly burn your budget.
 Cloudhopper generates all of it automatically based on your code — consistent, reliable, and boring in the best possible way.

 ### Stop locking yourself into one cloud